PriyankaPPrabhu/SDN-Firewall-/README.md

 ```
   python mininetTopology.py
 ```
+3) Make changes to the firewall_stateful.txt and firewall_stateless.txt to add firewall rules.
-3) Run the RYU controller on other terminal
+4) Run the RYU controller on other terminal using ryu-manager.